magento/devdocs/_includes/config/split-deploy/split-deploy-overview.md

 :	_Optional_.
 You can optionally set up a staging system to use for final testing of all integrated code, including User Acceptance Testing (UAT).
 Set up a staging system the same way you set up a production system.
 Except for the fact that staging is not your live store and doesn't process orders from customers, it's identical to production.

 Production system
 :	Your live store.
-You should make minimal configuration changes here and no changes to websites, stores, store views, products, product view settings, or the catalog, categories, category view settings.
+You should make minimal configuration changes here and no changes to:
+   - websites
+   - stores
+   - store views
+   - products
+   - product view settings
+   - catalog
+   - categories
+   - category view settings.

  You should make all those types of changes in your development system.